brksnmz/SOCS0100/README.md

 # GitHub Page of Computational Social Science SOCS0100

 Acknowledgement: The module content is collected as much as it is authored.
-Hence, I list specific resources here:
+Hence, I list specific resources here.

 [Course website Quarto template](https://github.com/jonjoncardoso/quarto-template-for-university-courses) by Jonathan Cardoso-Silva